NVIDIAGameWorks/toolkit-remix/source/extensions/lightspeed.tool.octahedral_converter/docs/README.md

-# Octahedral Converter Extension [lightspeed.tool.octahedral_converter]
+# Python Extension Example [example.python_ext]

-This is a simple utility to convert 3 channel tangent space normal map textures into 2 channel octahedral encoded textures.
+This is an example of pure python Kit extension.
+It is intended to be copied and serve as a template to create new ones.